Leong Jun Hao: 2022

 Leong was one of the players that won gold at the 2022 Asian Team Championships for Malaysia in February.
 In October, he clinched his first BWF World Tour title at the Indonesia Masters, beating compatriot Cheam June Wei in three games.

 2023

 In May, Leong made his debut at the 2023 SEA Games where he helped Malaysia win a silver medal in the men's team event.
 He later competed in the men's singles event and went on to win bronze, losing out to Indonesia's Christian Adinata in the semi-finals.
 In July, he was crowned as men's singles national champion after winning the 2023 Malaysian National Badminton Championships.
 In October, he competed at the KL Masters as the second seed.
 He emerged as the winner after defeating top seed Lee Chia-hao 22–20, 21–13 in the final.

 2024

 In November, Leong reached the final of the Japan Masters, his first of a Super 500 level tournament.
 He finished as the runner-up, losing 10–21, 13–21 to Li Shifeng.

+2025

+In 2025, Leong participated in the SEA Games in Thailand.
+He won a silver medal in the team event and a bronze in the men's singles, repeating his achievements from 2 years earlier in Cambodia.